tikv/website/content/docs/apis.md

 draft: false
 ---

-TiKV offers two APIs that you can use to interact with it:
+TiKV offers two APIs that you can interact with:

 API | Description | Atomicity | Use when...
 :---|:------------|:----------|:-----------